Patient and Family Advisory Council at Suburban Hospital

 Community members with experience as Suburban patients or as family/care partners of Suburban patients, and interested in improving the care experience at the hospital are encouraged to apply to be a Patient and Family Advisor.
 Additionally, Suburban Hospital staff and current PFAC members are encouraged to identify potential Patient Family Advisors and invite them to apply.

-To join the Patient and Family Advisory Council, please fill out the membership application (Adobe PDF and MS Word versions are available).
-For more information, call 301-896-3492.
+To join the Patient and Family Advisory Council, please fill out the online application here.

 The council co-chairs and select members will interview applicants and determine whether to recommend the applicant to the full council.